svin24/svin24.github.io/content/blog/On-the-traits-of-good-replacements.md

 [^3]: [The Go spec](https://golang.org/ref/spec) is quite concise and has changed very little since Go's inception.
 Go is also unique among its contemporaries for (1) writing a spec which (2) supports the development of multiple competing implementations.
 [^4]: Past tense, unfortunately, now that Go 2 is getting stirred up.

-There many other examples.
+There are many other examples.
 UTF-8 is a simple, universal approach which smooths over the idiosyncrasies of the encoding zoo which pre-dates it, and has more-or-less rendered its alternatives obsolete.
 JSON has almost completely replaced XML, and its grammar famously fits on a business card.[^6] On the other hand, when zsh started as a superset of bash, it crippled its ability to compete